Financial centre: Major IMF OFCs

-These centres appear in all FSF–IMF lists of OFCs and, bar the Caribbean OFCs of the Cayman Islands, the British Virgin Islands, and Bermuda, represent all the major OFCs.
+These centres appear in all FSF–IMF lists of OFCs and, except for the Caribbean OFCs of the Cayman Islands, the British Virgin Islands, and Bermuda, represent all the major OFCs.
 Some also appear as RFCs in various lists, particularly Hong Kong, and Singapore.
 They also appear on most lists of major tax havens, and on lists of the largest Conduit and Sink OFCs in the world.